hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/interactive-jobs.md

 ```
 The command is blocking until the resources are granted.
 The session then is established directly on the first compute node.

+!!! warning "Attention"
+    Please release resources immediately if not needed anymore, by using `exit`, `Ctrl-d` or `scancel $SLURM_JOB_ID`

 ## Graphical Interfaces using X11 Forwarding

+!!! warning
+    X11 forwarding is always going to be extremely slow.
+A command-line based
+    approach is always preferred.
+In some situations, port-forwarding can be used
+    to provide a graphical interface without the limitations of X11.

 Requirements: